In order to get to grips with the detail of unified communications in the contact center, we need to look beyond the marketing hype.

 - Can they deliver a UC-capable call center platform without impacting your cash-flow and overall costs of ownership?If you are convinced by the resounding affirmative answer(!) to question 1, here are a few more to try:

-- Can all media types supported by a contact center platform be managed within a single task queueing framework?
-This is essential for managing workload across different media types and for reporting / accounting.
+- Can all media channels supported by a contact center platform be managed within a single task queueing framework?
+This is essential for managing workload across different media channels and for reporting / accounting.

 - Can presence management be used to contain agents and enforce a mode of operation, rather than provide ballooning contact ‘possibilities’?

 - Is queue management and traffic prioritisation media-agnostic?
 For example, can the platform blend seamlessly and automatically between outbound voice, inbound chat and incoming e-mail processes?

 - Does the agent application framework allow the different media channels to be processed with some common standards for session management and look-and-feel?